Covid 19 Delta outbreak: Cases stay low - 19 in the community, 43 at the border - NZ Herald

 17 cases in the community yesterday

-Just 17 cases had been found yesterday, while the seven-day rolling average had dropped to 41 cases - the lowest it's been since October 12.
+Just 17 cases were found yesterday, while the seven-day rolling average had dropped to 41 cases - the lowest it's been since October 12.

 Of yesterday's community cases, five were in Auckland, three in Waikato, and nine in Bay of Plenty.